MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/setup-mobile-offline.md

 1. Select **Save** and then publish the app.

 ## Define sync settings on mobile (Preview)
-You can enable users to control the automatic sync intervals or the connection type to synchronize the data.
+You can allow users to control the automatic sync intervals or the connection type to synchronize the data.

 1. On the command bar, select **Settings**.